grubtub19/sveltekit-website/src/routes/blog/3-kei-mochizuki.md

 ![Kei Mochizuki's message]($lib/assets/blog/3-kei9.png)

 Her words resonated with me; I couldn't help but cry.
 I often conceptualize my life through the lense of the artistic and aesthetic.
 I believe the meaning of my life is to create: to carve out of reality something uniquely me.
-So to read these words from an artist I draw so much personal aesthetic inspiration from?
+So to read these words from an artist I draw so much inspiration from already..
 It means more to me than my poor creative writing skills could ever describe :p

 There's nowhere I would rather be than here <small>There's no one I'd rather be than me</small>